Attention all Upper East Siders: I have found the ultimate wine lover’s mecca. Ladies and gentleman, I give you Felice 83.

 Photo courtesy of Felice 83

 First, we sidled up at one of the high-top tables in the newly opened Next Door for some pre-dinner drinks.
-Luckily, owner and drink expert, Jacopo, was on hand to recommend two signature Italian cocktails dreamed up by their in-house mixologist, Salvatore Tafuri.
-Jacopo suggested the Negroni (gin, campari, and sweet vermouth) and the Napoli (tequila, lime, lemon, fresh mint), both of which which went down surprisingly smooth, considering my typical aversion to mixed drinks.
+Luckily, owner and drink expert, Jacopo, was on hand to recommend two signature Italian cocktails.
+These are dreamed up by their in-house mixologist, Salvatore Tafuri.
+Jacopo suggested the Negroni (gin, campari, and sweet vermouth) and the Napoli (tequila, lime, lemon, fresh mint).
+Both went down surprisingly smooth, considering my typical aversion to mixed drinks.

-Next, we moved over to the restaurant at Felice 83, where Jacopo recommended some of the regulars’ favorite dishes, which he paired with glasses of his family’s own Felice Rosso wine (a blend of sangiovese and merlot).
+Next, we moved over to the restaurant at Felice 83.
+Here, Jacopo recommended some of the regulars’ favorite dishes.
+Finally, he paired each with glasses of his family’s own Felice Rosso wine (a blend of sangiovese and merlot).
 On our menu:

 Polpettine – veal & lemon zest meatballs served in a light tomato sauce